New Catholic College Opens in Tarragindi with Strong Demand and Big Ambitions

 Strong Demand as St John Henry Newman College Opens Enrolments for 2026

 St John Henry Newman College, a new Catholic primary school set to open in Tarragindi, is now welcoming enrolments as it prepares to launch next year.
-With a focus on classical education, the independent co-educational school is already generating significant interest, with half of its initial enrolment capacity filled.
+With a focus on classical education, the independent co-educational school is already generating significant interest, with a significant part of its initial enrolment capacity filled.

 Read: St John Henry Newman College to Open in Tarragindi in 2026